Trainax/PiHoleLists/.github/ISSUE_TEMPLATE/domain-insertion-request.md

 name: Domain insertion request
 about: Propose a domain (or more) to be added
 title: "[Add request] - "
-labels: enhancement
+labels: Add request
 assignees: Trainax

 ---

 List of domains you think should be added (one per line):

-Reasons why you think they should be added (include urlscan.io scan result if relevant):
+Reasons why you think they should be added: